Autoware

 colcon build

-And then, needless to say, please source install/setup.bash
+And then, please source install/setup.bash

 Now we may bring up the Autoware GUI:

-ros2 launch autoware_launch autoware.launch.xml map_path:=/home/______/autoware_map/carla_map/Town10 vehicle_model:=sample_vehicle sensor_model:=sample_sensor_kit
+ros2 launch autoware_launch autoware.launch.xml map_path:=/home/carla/autoware_map/carla_map/Town10 vehicle_model:=sample_vehicle sensor_model:=sample_sensor_kit

 Open a new terminal, and use these command first: